mcameriere/android-api-23-unknown-pattern-character-Y/README.md

 will throw an IllegalArgumentException on API 23 and below !

+Most of the time, you don't want the weak year.
+You want the year!
+Use 'y' instead of 'Y'.

 - Start a new Android Studio project
 - Empty Activity